reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 More information about benchmarking tool https://redis.io/topics/benchmarks

-if you don’t have redis-utils installed locally, you can run the same via
+if you don't have redis-utils installed locally, you can run the same via

 ```bash
 docker exec -it rgcluster /bin/bash